 I personally found 3 things extremely demotivating about this whole hackathon.

 First, during the start of the event, one of the person, started roaming around, and started suggesting nodejs as a building block for all the teams.
-While I have nothing against nodejs and mongodb, I dont personally believe that nodejs or mongodb is thing that I would be suggesting to extreme beginners who are just getting started with programming, and all they have is 24 hrs, to learn it, and implement their ideas and get it working.
+While I have nothing against nodejs and mongodb, I don't personally believe that nodejs or mongodb is thing that I would be proposing to extreme beginners who are just getting started with programming, and all they have is 24 hrs, to learn it, and implement their ideas and get it working.
 This specific suggestion, had made a few teams coming back and telling us, we are not able to understand nodejs, so we are quitting.
-It took a lot of cleanup and effort to bring back the motivation in teams.
+It took a lot of clean-up and effort to bring back the motivation in teams.

-Second, I was not a part of the judging panel, but then, I really felt, the expressions in a few places by one of the judges was extremely bad.
+Second, I was not a part of the judging panel, but then, I really felt, the expressions in a few places by one of the judges was awful.
 For ex, one the team had built a IoT with End-to-End Encryption, and actually made things work.
-To me, a team that didnt even know great programming, learning it, understanding IoT, making it work actually with E2E encryption was an amazing effort.
+To me, a team that didn't even know great programming, learning it, understanding IoT, making it work actually with E2E encryption was an amazing effort.
 But when the team mentioned that they were using AES for encryption, one of the judges threw away the pen from "his" hand, and made a statement "Do you think AES is so secure?
-Shall I break AES right now and show".
+Shall I break AES right now and show"?
 Well cumon.
 Grow up and be a judge and acknowledge the effort.

 Third, is a very personal demotivation.
 I personally believe, I did not have enough time to sit and talk to all the teams, and spend a lot of useful time with them.
 While I had spent enough time with a bunch of the teams, I personally am not satisfied.
 But then time flies.